Antoine2F/power-platform/power-platform/admin/support-overview.md

 ###  What's the difference between technical support and advisory services?

 - Technical support Break-fix issues are technical problems you experience while using services.
 "Break-fix" is an industry term that refers to "work involved in supporting a technology when it fails in the normal course of its function, which requires intervention by a support organization to be restored to working order."
 - How functionality works is not considered a break-fix issue but is more closely related to training.
-These "how-to" questions involve a transfer of knowledge and can often be answered by reviewing product documentation, raising a question in online community forums, or contacting a knowledgeable individual such as a partner.
+These "how-to" questions - or Advisory services - involve a transfer of knowledge and can often be answered by reviewing product documentation, raising a question in online community forums, or contacting a knowledgeable individual such as a partner.
 While there might be some elements of knowledge transfer involved in solving a break-fix issue, in general, assisted training is not included in support plans.

-### What is Advisory Service and which support plans allow it?

-- Advisory Service is support provided by Microsoft teams.
-It provides recommendations, best practices, general advice or guidance on the usage of the products.
-- Advisory Service is only available to customers with higher tiers of support plans :  Professional Direct, Premier Support or Unified Support.
-- Requests can be submitted using your Technical Account Manager, or using the same Support Request interface used for Technical Support.

 ### How does Professional Direct Limited Advisory support compare to Premier/Unified Advisory support?